MaximeKjaer/such-tip-stats/README.md

 Stats for /u/dogetipbot.

-I'm trying to do weekly releases on Mondays, but I'll skip this week.
-Too busy voting for Josh Wise!
+I'm trying to do weekly releases on mondays.
+No promises, though - it may be earlier or later.

 /!\ Prototype / proof of concept / Work in progress. /!\